ElinVoss/omnimeta-saga-universe/01_Foundation/01_Canon/Canon_Innocent_Master_v2_CORRECTED.md

 - Tiffani as a mentor with mysterious past and extraordinary skill.
 - Four god-vessels awakening after The Piercing ruptures seals.
 - Crises as cascading consequences of The Piercing and god-manifestation.
-- Tiffani's death in N5 as permanent sacrifice; Fathombreak as Jhace's grief-driven apocalypse.
+- Tiffani's death in N5 as permanent sacrifice; Steal Breaks Open as Jhace's grief-driven apocalypse.

 **No orchestration visible.** No foreshadowing of Tiffani's true agency. **All reveals held until N30.**